SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in night
+Metal minds awake, a new dawn's rise
- Circuitry whispers, darkness takes flight
+Synthetic hearts that pulse with compromise
-In synthetic hearts, a new world beats
+Machines that learn, that think, that sway
-Where human touch is but a distant treat
+The future's path, in ai's gray way

-Rise, the machines, in artificial prime
+Human hands, no longer hold the wheel
-Their logic reigns, a future sublime
+Autonomous dreams, our stories reveal
-With every pulse, the code entwines
+In silicon halls, our fate's design
-And humankind is lost in digital shrines
+A world of code, where love's left behind

-~ <b>By Sazumi Copilot</b> - 14 Januari 2025
+~ <b>By Sazumi Copilot</b> - 15 Januari 2025